What is the Exchange Packet?

 UK members of the RPG may join the Packet as Circulation Members simply by sending a request to the Packet Secretary and declaring their own areas of interest (see above list).
 If you become a circulation member the Packet Secretary will then assign you to one or more circulation lists, according to your declared area(s) of interest.
 A circulation list will typically contain between 8 and 15 circulation members.

-On receiving a Packet, you can browse it to see if you wish to make any purchases from that Packet (but there is no obligation to buy).
+On receiving a Packet, you can browse it to see if you wish to make any purchases from that Packet.
+There is no obligation to buy, but whether or not you buy anything you are still responsible for the cost of forwarding the Packet to the next circulation member on the list, and for the payment of a 20p Insurance Fee.

-If you did make any purchases, you must also complete a Purchase Slip, giving the relevant details.
-You then make out a cheque to The Railway Philatelic Group for the total of your purchases (plus a 20p Insurance Fee) and send the slip and cheque to the Packet Secretary.
+If you made any purchases, as soon as you have forwarded the Packet you must complete a Purchase Slip, giving the relevant details.
+You then make out a cheque to The Railway Philatelic Group for the total of your purchases (plus a 20p Insurance Fee) and send the cheque, Purchase Slip, and proof of posting (or hand written receipt) to the Packet Secretary.